PrefectHQ/prefect/docs/guides/big-data.md

 ```

-## Options for optimizing flows for large data
+## Options for optimizing your Python code with Prefect for big data

-1. Remove task introspection
+1. Remove task introspection - save time
+1. Don't wrap the function in a task - save time - but quote is better b/c can observe and get other benefits such as retries (is there any reason this would be much faster than the one above?
+No API calls, so should be a bit faster.)
-1. Write task results to cloud storage such as S3
+1. Write task results to cloud storage such as S3 using a block - save memory
-1. Write out data using Prefect cloud library pre-built tasks
+1. Write out data using Prefect cloud library pre-built tasks - save memory
-1. Use caching of task results
+1. Use caching of task results - save time, compute
-1. Use a distributed executor
+1. Use a distributed executor - save time, compute
+1. Compress results -

 ### Remove task introspection